Dexalot/dexalot-docs/docs/contracts/PortfolioBridge.md

 # PortfolioBridge

-**Bridge aggregator and message relayer for multiple different bridges**
+**PortfolioBridgeMain.
+Bridge aggregator and message relayer for mainnet using multiple different bridges**

 The default bridge provider is LayerZero and it can&#x27;t be disabled.
 Additional bridge providers will be added as needed.
-This contract encapsulates all bridge provider implementations that Portfolio doesn&#x27;t need to know about.
+This contract encapsulates all bridge provider implementations that Portfolio doesn&#x27;t need to know about. \
+This contract does not hold any users funds. it is responsible for paying the bridge fees in form of the chain’s gas token to 3rd party bridge providers whenever a new cross chain message is sent out by the user.
+Hence the project deposit gas tokens to this contract.
+And the project can withdraw the gas tokens from this contract whenever it finds it necessary.

 **Dev notes:** \
 The information flow for messages between PortfolioMain and PortfolioSub is as follows: \
 PortfolioMain &#x3D;&gt; PortfolioBridgeMain &#x3D;&gt; BridgeProviderA/B/n &#x3D;&gt; PortfolioBridgeSub &#x3D;&gt; PortfolioSub \
 PortfolioSub &#x3D;&gt; PortfolioBridgeSub &#x3D;&gt; BridgeProviderA/B/n &#x3D;&gt; PortfolioBridgeMain &#x3D;&gt; PortfolioMain \
-PortfolioBridge also serves as a symbol mapper to support multichain symbol handling. \
+PortfolioBridgeMain also serves as a symbol mapper to support multichain symbol handling.
 PortfolioBridgeMain always maps the symbol as SYMBOL + portolio.srcChainId and expects the same back, i.e USDC43114 if USDC is from Avalanche Mainnet.
-USDC1 if it is from Etherum.
-PortfolioBridgeSub always maps the symbol that it receives into a common symbol on receipt, i.e USDC43114 is mapped to USDC.
-When sending back to the target chain, it maps it back to the expected symbol by the target chain, i.e USDC to USDC1 if sent back to Etherum, USDC43114 if sent to Avalache.
+It makes use of the PortfolioMain&#x27;s tokenDetailsMap when mapping symbol to symbolId back and forth as token details can not be different when in the mainnet.
 Symbol mapping happens in packXferMessage on the way out. packXferMessage calls getTokenId that has different implementations in PortfolioBridgeMain &amp; PortfolioBridgeSub.
 On the receival, the symbol mapping will happen in different functions, either in processPayload or in getXFerMessage.
-We need to raise the XChainXFerMessage before xfer.symbol is mapped in processPayload function so the incoming and the outgoing xfer messages always contain the symbolId rather than symbol. getXFerMessage is called by the portfolio to recover a stucked message from the LZ bridge, and to return the funds to the depositor/withdrawer.
+We need to raise the XChainXFerMessage before xfer.symbol is mapped in processPayload function so the incoming and the outgoing xfer messages always contain the symbolId rather than symbol. \
+getXFerMessage is called by lzDestroyAndRecoverFunds to handle a stuck message from the LZ bridge, and to return the funds to the depositor/withdrawer.
 Hence, getXFerMessage maps the symbolId to symbol.
+Use multiple inheritence to add additional bridge implementations in the future.
+Currently LzApp only.

 ## Variables